The easiest way to create a millionaire isn’t to become one yourself – it’s to invest for your kids and make them one.

 This is a fundamental part of the equation, and one that's often poorly understood.

-There are a few financial goals you should be willing to hustle for.
+There are a few money goals every medical professional should be willing to hustle for.
 One such goal is reaching an investment milestone of $100,000.

 $100K invested means total balance invested across all investment accounts.
 This could include your 401(k) or 403(b), Roth IRA, brokerage account, etc.